nodejs/undici/README.md

 * `statusCode: Number`
 * `opaque: Any`
 * `headers: Object`, an object where all keys have been lowercased.
+* `trailers: Object`, an object where all keys have been lowercased.
+This object start out as empty and will be mutated to contain trailers after `body` has emitted `'end'`.
 * `body: stream.Readable` response payload.
 A user **must** either fully consume or destroy the body unless there is an error, or no further requests will be processed.